Introduction

 It is a little understood subject, but what is really behind social norms are Morphic Fields (if you want to research that subject, be aware that a lot of the information available on them is incorrect).

 What is even less well known, is that autism is caused by an individual not connecting to some of the Morphic Fields which form the agreements of society.
-An autistic person is a very real example of how agreed limitations are what makes a person easily fit in with society, and to have an agreed reality to enable easy communication with others.
+An autistic person is a very real example of how agreed limitations are what makes a person easily fit in with society, and to have an agreed reality to enable easy communication with, and acceptance by, others.
 But many autistic people are also a dramatic example of how the agreements of society are very definitely limitations, as is obvious from the increased intelligence and ability of many autistic people (which IQ tests don’t show at all well, because they are based on concepts from society’s agreements).

 So, as we can see from autism, being genuinely different in some specific ways has both significant advantages and significant disadvantages for life as a human.

-An optimum degree of individuality might be being unique in some ways, while being part of communities of other people who are unique in the same ways, and at least being somewhat aware that the freedom and opportunity to be so unique is largely, in practice, conferred by the society one is very much still part of.
+An optimum degree of individuality might be being unique in some ways, while being part of communities of other people who are unique in similar ways, and at least being somewhat aware that the freedom and opportunity to be so unique is largely, in practice, conferred by the society one is very much still part of.

 And society is still evolving in the direction of increasing uniqueness.
-In this article “Gen Z: the new brand battleground?“, by Rahul Titus, Head of Influence, Ogilvy, he says of Gen Z, (born between 1996 and 2011).”Gen Z’s fundamental individuality presents the biggest challenge and opportunity for brands.
+In this article “Gen Z: the new brand battleground?“, by Rahul Titus, Head of Influence, Ogilvy, he says of Gen Z, (born between 1996 and 2011).”Gen Z’s fundamental individuality presents the biggest challenge and opportunity for brands.“

 Luxury and uniqueness